Sight Words Every K1-K2 Child Should Know (Singapore MOE List)

 - "and", "is", "in", "it", "can", "not"

-These can be decoded with phonics, but recognising them instantly saves cognitive effort, letting your child focus on understanding what they read rather than decoding every word.
+These can be decoded with phonics, but recognising them instantly saves cognitive effort.
+Instead of sounding out every single word on a page, your child can focus mental energy on understanding what they are reading.
+That shift — from decoding to comprehending — is where real reading begins.

 Sight Words in the Singapore Curriculum

-The MOE does not publish an official sight word list.
-Instead, most Singapore kindergartens draw from two established sources:
+Here is something many parents do not realise: the MOE does not publish an official sight word list.
+There is no government-mandated set of words.
+Instead, most Singapore kindergartens draw from two well-established sources:

 The Dolch Sight Word List — 220 words compiled by Edward William Dolch in the 1930s-40s, still widely used today.
 Organised into levels from Pre-Primer to Third Grade.

-Most Singapore kindergartens select a subset of these lists appropriate for K1 and K2 levels, sometimes adapted to include words relevant to local context (like "Singapore", "kopitiam").
+Most Singapore kindergartens pick a subset of these lists appropriate for K1 and K2 levels, sometimes adding words relevant to local context (like "Singapore" or even "kopitiam").
+So if your child's school list looks slightly different from what you see here, that is completely normal.

 K1 Sight Words (Age 5)